 Are you or someone you know considering entering into a marriage with a prenuptial agreement, or experiencing a dispute with an existing accord?
 If so, it is important to have the appropriate legal representation before signing or enforcing any documentation, since your interests – both current and future – are at stake.

 In Los Angeles and the surrounding areas in Southern California, the legal team at Whitmarsh Family Law, PC is available to provide the sound legal advice necessary when signing, modifying or enforcing premarital agreements.
-Our firm is extremely well versed in the laws governing marriage, divorce and prenuptial agreements in California, and can provide the guidance you need as you look to protect your interests now, and well into the future.
+Our Los Angeles prenuptial agreements law firm is extremely well versed in the laws governing marriage, divorce and prenuptial agreements in California, and can provide the guidance you need as you look to protect your interests now, and well into the future.

-To schedule a preliminary consultation with a member of our family law team, we invite you to call us today at (310) 552-3505.
+To schedule a preliminary consultation with a Los Angeles Prenuptial Agreement Lawyer, we invite you to call us today at (310) 552-3505.